 Founded in London, UK in 2007, PeoplePerHour (PPH) is a site based on the European market of clients and freelancers.
 It offers similar options to Upwork.
-In fact, many consider PPH to be the European-centric version of Upwork because its profile features and hiring system are similar to how the American freelance workplace operates.
+In fact, many consider PPH to be the European-centric version of Upwork because its profile features and hiring system are similar.
 The main difference is that payments on PPH are charged in pounds sterling (£) and euros (€).

 A unique feature of PeoplePerHour is the Referral Reward system.
-This allows freelancers to earn up to US$175 monthly by referring up to five new freelancers to the site, as long as these freelancers are active and making money.
+You can earn up to US$175 monthly by referring up to five new freelancers to the site, as long as they are active and making money.

 Be wary, many freelancers warn of extremely high fees on this site.
-This can ruin the experience for those looking to make some quick cash.
+This can dash hopes of anyone looking to make some quick cash.

-Biggest Advantage of Using PPH: An awesome opportunity for freelance writers looking to make money in Europe or generate savings in a stronger currency.
+Biggest Advantage of Using PPH: Good for freelance writers looking to make money in Europe or generate savings in pounds and euros.
 PPH’s referral system can be a game changer to some.

 Outside of freelance markets, websites like Patreon allow you to monetize your writing skills and offer tailored services to a subscribing audience.

-Patreon is a massive crowdfunding membership platform for those looking to create targeted content.
-The content can range from music, art, podcasts, writing or even mature content.
-Since it was established in 2013, Patreon has provided an opportunity for creates to make money by growing a following.
+Patreon is a massive crowdfunding membership platform that was established in 2013 for those looking to create targeted content.
+The content ranges from music and art to podcasts, writing or even mature content.

 Writers are well-paid on this site for simply blogging and fulfilling requests from their patrons.
 A Patreon account can also be useful to YouTubers looking to monetize their work without depending on ads.
 Here’s a list of the top creators making impressive monthly incomes on Patreon!

-Biggest Advantage of Using Patreon: Establishing yourself as a content creator on Patreon can be more liberating than working through freelance markets.
-You control what you create and how often you post.
-You are your own boss.
+Biggest Advantage of Using Patreon: You control what you create and how often you post.
 However, you will have to listen to your audience and create something worth subscribing to.

 7. Facebook Groups

-Many people have no idea that Facebook isn’t just where you go to get distracted from work… it’s also where you can go to find more work!
+Many people have no idea that Facebook isn’t just where you go to get distracted from work… it’s also where you find more work!

 Facebook groups have existed for ages, but recently, companies have been using them to look for genuine talent that can solve their business-related problems.
 Or even to simply expand their reach and acquire new clients.

-In this sense, writers looking for online jobs should start by checking out Facebook groups related to their niche.
-Whether you’re interested in copywriting, blogging, email marketing or social media, you will be surprised to know how many “work from home” themed groups there are out there!
+Whether you’re interested in copywriting, blogging, email marketing or social media, you will be surprised at how many “work from home” themed groups there are out there!